Mirusuvil massacre: The Massacre

 The Mirusuvil massacre happened on 20 December 2000, when eight internally displaced refugees returning to inspect their property were arrested on 19 December 2000 in a village named Mirusuvil close to Jaffna.

-They were subsequently murdered allegedly by Sri Lankan Army soldiers and buried in a mass grave, about 16 miles east of Jaffna town.
+They were subsequently murdered by Sri Lankan Army soldiers and buried in a mass grave, about 16 miles east of Jaffna town.

 The refugees had returned from Udupiddy, further north.
 They returned to Mirusuvil on 19 December to inspect their houses and to collect firewood, when they were seized by the Army.
 The refugees had obtained permission from local authorities before visiting their former properties.